Vanessa Hudgens and Julianne Hough Will Host “The Oscars Red Carpet Show” on March 10th -

 - This marks Julianna Hough’s inaugural year and Hudgens’ third consecutive year hosting the official pre-show.

-- The 30-minute special will highlight Oscar nominees, performers and presenters, and provide a multiview experience of the red-capet arrivals, giving the audience every can’t-miss moment from Hollywood’s biggest celebration.
+- The 30-minute special will highlight Oscar nominees, performers and presenters, and provide a multiview experience of the red-carpet arrivals, giving the audience every can’t-miss moment from Hollywood’s biggest celebration.

 - The pre-show coverage will also stream on ABC News Live, beginning at 1:00 p.m.
 EDT/10:00 a.m.
 PDT and continue throughout the day until the start of the Oscars ceremony.